Being a Teaching Assistant means being an important first point of contact for students in your course.

 The director of graduate studies (DGS) for the department, and her or his assistant (DGSA) assign TAs to courses.
 Whenever possible, your DGS and DGSA will try to assign students to courses taught by their advisers.
 Students with particular interest in specific courses should talk to their DGSA.

-A teaching assistant will often be the first person to notice when a student is getting overwhelmed by personal life, grade pressures, or other issues.
+A TA will often be the first person to notice when a student is getting overwhelmed by personal life, grade pressures, or other issues.

-Don't hesitate to reach out to the student — encourage them to talk to their academic dean.
+Do not hesitate to reach out — encourage a talk with an academic dean

 Academic deans have access to a wide a range of support resources for these students — from simple supportive counseling and advice, to peer advising and tutoring, to guidance on managing time and studying effectively.